Useful information

 Tax-Free Lump Sums on Retirement from Pace

-When you retire from Pace you can choose to take part of your benefits as a tax-free lump sum.
+When you retire from Pace you can choose to take up to 25% of the capital value of your benefits as a tax-free lump sum.
+Your remaining benefits will be paid to you as taxable pension income.
 We’ll need to check you have enough LSA and LSDBA available before we’re able to pay you any tax-free lump sum on retirement.
-If you don’t have any LSA or LSDBA available then in most cases, you would not be able to take a tax-free lump sum on retirement.
+If you don’t have enough available LSA or LSDBA, your tax-free lump sum will be restricted to the lower of the allowances you have remaining, and the amount permitted in the Pace Rules.
+You’ll then need to take your remaining benefits as pension income which will be taxed in the usual way.

 Tax-Free Lump Sums on Serious Ill-Health Retirement and Death